Little Buddha poster

 The inciting incident occurs at 15 minutes when Lama Norbu and monks arrive at the Conrad home claiming nine-year-old Jesse may be the reincarnation of their deceased teacher, Lama Dorje.
 This mystical intrusion disrupts the family's rational, Western worldview..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Dean and Lisa decide to allow Jesse to travel to Bhutan with Lama Norbu for testing, actively choosing to enter the spiritual world despite their skepticism.
+This indicates the protagonist's commitment to Dean and Lisa decide to allow Jesse to travel to Bhutan with Lama Norbu for testing, actively choosing to enter the spiritual world despite their skepticism.
 This commits them to the journey of discovery., moving from reaction to action.

 The Collapse moment at 92 minutes (74% through) represents the emotional nadir.
 Here, The discovery that all three children—Jesse, Raju, and Gita—are partial reincarnations of Lama Dorje.
 The "death" of the singular answer and certainty.
-The Western need for definitive truth collapses into Buddhist multiplicity and paradox., illustrates the protagonist at their lowest point.
+The Western need for definitive truth collapses into Buddhist multiplicity and paradox., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 81% of the runtime.
 Dean accepts what cannot be rationally explained, surrendering to mystery.
 The synthesis: one can honor both Western life and Eastern spiritual truth.
 Jesse can be both American boy and reincarnated lama., demonstrating the transformation achieved throughout the journey.